-L. Recognition and Compensation for Degrees and Certifications
+K. Recognition and Compensation for Degrees and Certifications

-The employer, in consultation with the Union, shall identify degree and certification programs that, if successfully completed by an employee, will result in a salary differential that shall be developed in consultation with the Union.
+Under the auspices of JLMCC in consultation with the Union, shall identify degree and certification programs that, if successfully completed by an employee, will result in a salary differential, or supplements, that shall be developed in consultation with the Union by FY 2026.

-- A. Such certifications are unique to individual positions and to the offices and departments establishing them, as well as being in alignment with organizational priorities.
-They must be maintained, where required, in order to continue receiving the differential. - B. Current employees who already possess such degrees or certifications, as well as future employees who possess them at the time of transfer or hiring shall immediately be credited for purposes of the differential. - C. Such degree and certification programs shall be subject to annual review and modification by the employer, in consultation with the Union, based on the employer's operational needs.
+- 1. Such certifications are unique to individual positions and to the offices and departments establishing them, as well as being in alignment with organizational priorities.
+They must be maintained, where required, in order to continue receiving the differential. - 2.
+Current employees who already possess such degrees or certifications, as well as future employees who possess them at the time of transfer or hiring shall immediately be credited for purposes of the differential. - 3.
+Such degree and certification programs shall be subject to annual review and modification by the employer, in consultation with the Union, based on the employer's operational needs.
 However, employees achieving the degree or certification(s) shall retain the differential for the duration of their tenure in the office and/or department through which they received the differential.